-An individual is considered to be incapacitated for purposes of this policy if, by reason of mental or physical condition, the individual is manifestly unable to make a knowing and deliberate choice to engage in sexual activity.
+"Incapacitated" means, by reason of mental or physical condition, an individual is manifestly unable to make a knowing and deliberate choice to engage in sexual activity.
 Someone who is drunk or intoxicated is not necessarily incapacitated.
 Individuals who are asleep, unresponsive, or unconscious are incapacitated.
-Among the factors the College will use to assess whether someone is incapacitated for purposes of this policy are: inability to communicate coherently, inability to dress/undress without assistance, inability to walk without assistance, slurred speech, loss of coordination, vomiting, or inability to perform other physical or cognitive tasks without assistance.
-The existence of any one of these factors will support a finding of incapacitation for purposes of this policy.
+Among the factors the College will use to assess whether someone is incapacitated for purposes of this Policy are: inability to communicate coherently, inability to dress/undress without assistance, inability to walk without assistance, slurred speech, loss of coordination, vomiting, or inability to perform other physical or cognitive tasks without assistance.
+The existence of any one of these factors may support a finding of incapacitation for purposes of this Policy.